 6.1 This test method states various procedures that are recommended to quantify various aspects of the lime enhanced pozzolanic reaction.
-These tests are intended to qualify sources of fly ash and other pozzolans to meet specified job or project criteria as related to soil stabilization.
+These tests are intended to qualify or quantify sources of fly ash and other pozzolans to meet specified job or project criteria.